 - Handling appeals from MANRS applicants that have been refused approval by a MANRS Auditing Officer.

-- Making decisions on the suspension and/or termination of organisations from MANRS participation that fail to meet the established criteria for participating in MANRS.
+- Making decisions on the suspension and/or termination of organizations from MANRS participation that fail to meet the established criteria for participating in MANRS.

 - Responding to external parties where routing incidents originate from a MANRS participant that does not itself respond within 24 hours of an incident being notified to them.